Operational and strategic risks

 (L) Risk of labour market conflicts

 There is a risk that labour market conflicts, such as a strike or lockout in any area of the business, could result in operational disruptions.
-Negotiations of collective bargaining agreements for Axfood’s operations are conducted through the auspices of the Swedish Trade Federation, in which Axfood is a member.
+Negotiations of collective bargaining agreements for Axfood’s operations are conducted through the auspices of Swedish Commerce, in which Axfood is a member.
+At the end of 2024, a new round of collective bargaining began.

 (M) Risks of errors in the financial reporting

-Axfood continuously analyses and assesses risks that could lead to errors in the Company’s financial reporting.
+Axfood continuously analyses and assesses risks that could lead to errors in the Group’s financial reporting.
 Each year, the Board of Directors decides which risks are material to take into consideration in order to ensure a high level of internal control over financial reporting.
-A more detailed description